Access the Series: Enrolling now in The Estate Registry. →

 The Strategy:

-This slow, indirect heat tempers the egg yolks, forcing their proteins to coagulate smoothly and trap the bright Meyer lemon juice, sugar, and melted butter in a stable, velvet-like suspension.
-When held at exactly 170°F, the curd achieves a brilliant, glossy thickness that sets flawlessly as it cools.
+That slow, indirect warmth tempers the egg yolks beautifully, allowing them to thicken smoothly and capture all the bright Meyer lemon juice, sugar, and melted butter in a velvety suspension.
+When the curd reaches about 170 degrees, it takes on a brilliant, glossy sheen that sets perfectly as it cools in the refrigerator.

 A heavy glass bowl filled with bright yellow egg yolks and granulated sugar resting next to a microplane zester, fresh Meyer lemons, and cubes of unsalted butter on a pristine marble counter

-To provide a necessary structural and textural contrast to the silky lemon curd and whipped mascarpone cream, the dessert is anchored by a cold-fat laminated buttermilk biscuit.
-Pulsing chilled vegetable shortening directly into the dry flour creates microscopic lipid pockets.
-When hydrated with thick buttermilk and subjected to a screaming-hot 400°F oven, these fat pockets rapidly produce steam, forcing the dough to rise aggressively into flaky, shattered layers.
+To provide the essential crunch against the silky lemon curd and whipped mascarpone cream, this dessert is anchored by a tender, flaky buttermilk biscuit.
+Pulsing chilled cubes of vegetable shortening directly into the dry flour creates tiny pockets of fat throughout the dough.
+When the biscuits hit the screaming-hot 400 degree oven, those little fat pockets burst into steam, forcing the dough to rise dramatically into wonderfully shattered, flaky layers.

-Slathering the hot biscuits with a custom lemon-sugar butter glaze immediately seals the crust.
-When crumbled and layered inside heavy crystal parfait glasses, the porous biscuit crumb eagerly absorbs the tart lemon curd and the sweet, osmotic syrup weeping from the macerated strawberries, delivering a profoundly complex, multi-dimensional dessert.
+Brushing the hot biscuits with a custom lemon-sugar butter glaze immediately seals the golden crust in sweetness.
+When crumbled and layered inside heavy crystal parfait glasses, the tender biscuit crumb eagerly soaks up the tart lemon curd and the sweet, syrupy juices from the macerated strawberries — delivering a profoundly satisfying, multi-layered dessert.

 Macro detail of a sharp stainless steel biscuit cutter punching straight down into a heavily floured sheet of soft, sticky buttermilk biscuit dough